ponchotitlan/ciscoCVP_googleDialogflow_dance/modules/intent-handlers/README.md

              agent.context.set(contextSubs);
 ```

-4. Trigger an event within DialogFlow
+4. Trigger an event within DialogFlow:

 The setFollowupEvent method triggers a specific intent within the agent.
 The intent to trigger must have the tag specified in the "name" parameter of this function within the "event" field in the Web platform.
 Additionally, this triggered intent can render dynamic text.